dmq14/dmq14/README.md

 - ✍ I'm a student of: Hutech University.

-- 🌱 I’m currently learning Back-End
+- 🌱 I’m currently learning Front-End

 ## 📫 How to reach me: